fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 Both patterns demonstrate the power of distributed inference: throughput scales almost linearly with the number of GPUs, making it ideal for production serving workloads that require high request rates.
 The inference patterns shown here use data parallelism, suitable for models that fit on a single GPU.
 For large language models that exceed single-GPU memory, later chapters will explore advanced techniques such as expert parallelism, sequence parallelism, tensor parallelism, and serving frameworks like vLLM and SGLang.

-## 6. PyTorch Distributed Fundamentals
+## 6. PyTorch Distributed Introduction

 Now that you've seen distributed training and inference in action, let's understand the fundamental concepts and APIs that make it work.
 The essential building blocks are process groups, ranks, and communication primitives.
 These form the foundation for all distributed operations, whether you're using DDP or FSDP for data-parallel training, implementing custom parallelism strategies, or building distributed inference systems.